This post may contain affiliate links.

 Whether you are homeschooling your children or just looking for some educational science activities to do with your kids, then you will love these fun magnet science experiments.
-You can find inexpensive magnet kits for all of these projects both in stores and online.
+You can find inexpensive magnet kits on Amazon.

 “I Spy” Magnet Experiment

 This experiment is fun for preschoolers or any child who is just learning about what magnets are and what they do.

 If you are familiar with “I Spy” books, you know that the child is shown a page of a variety of different objects and then they are asked to identify specific objects on the page.

 This activity is similar to “I Spy” in that you will set up a plastic bin full of small “I Spy” type items, like small rubber balls, paper clips, toy cars, washers, small erasers, etc. Make sure that some of the objects are metal and that some are not.